With only two ingredients, these Biscuits and Gravy Cups are a super fun and easy breakfast that you will want over and over again!

 - Immediately take the cups out of the muffin tin and serve.
 Serve with more sausage gravy on top if desired.

-- You can use canned gravy like Libby's or Great Value or make your own homemade, I included a link to my recipe above.
+- You can use canned gravy like Libby's or Great Value or make your own homemade sausage gravy.

 - Substitute crescent rolls for dough sheets if you prefer them or cannot find the sheets, just make sure that the seams are sealed tightly.